ACLiSa's Concept and Logo:

 Titas Bose

 A lover of languages and lemon tarts, Titas can be found speaking elfin tongues or spinning globes with the little ones around her.
-Cat person and resident paleonto-phile, she is the go-to confidante and saviour for juniors from Presidency University, Delhi University and Jawaharlal Nehru University (JNU) from where she pursued her BA, MA and Mphil respectively.
-Currently pursuing her PhD at the University of Chicago, her research looks into the concerns of twentieth century Indian children’s literature.
-Her love for children has carried her through the corridors of Cambridge School, Sriniwaspuri where she taught English to middle graders and to Birbhum where she helped organise workshops for children supported by the Sayambharataa NGO.
-When not mapping mischief or thinking about dinosaurs, she can be found drinking copious amounts of black coffee and fiddling with her nose-pin, deep in thought.
+Cat person and resident paleonto-phile, she has traversed the corridors and quadrangles of Presidency University, Delhi University and Jawaharlal Nehru University (JNU) from where she pursued her BA, MA and Mphil respectively.
+Currently pursuing her PhD at the University of Chicago, her research looks into the children’s periodicals and the fashioning of children’s reading in colonial India, a project funded by grants from the Committee of Southern Asian Studies, Nicholson Centre for British Studies and Society for the History of Authorship, Reading and Publishing.
+Her previous teaching experience at Cambridge School, Sriniwaspuri and Saayambharataa NGO in Birbhum continues to resonate in many ways in both her academic and non-academic pursuits.
+When not mapping mischief or thinking about dinosaurs, she can be found fiddling with her nose-pin within archival stacks.

-All artwork in this page has been done by Tanurima Chanda.
+All artwork in this page, except Roshnee’s, has been done by Tanurima Chanda